Contact: U.S. Dept. of Housing and Urban Development

 Public Information Office

-Homeowners in the San Francisco-San Mateo-Redwood City, Calif., metro division paid a median of $290,000 for their homes, according to a 2011 American Housing Survey profile released today.
-The median purchase price of homes constructed in the past four years was higher at $560,000.
+Homeowners in the Fort Worth-Arlington, Texas, metro division paid a median of $109,000 for their homes, according to a 2011 American Housing Survey profile released today.
+The median purchase price of homes constructed in the past four years was higher at $220,000.
 Nationally, homeowners paid $110,000 overall and $235,000 for new construction.
+There was no statistically significant difference between the national and Fort Worth overall median purchase price, and between the national and Fort Worth median purchase price of homes constructed in the last four years.

 "We are pleased to have the opportunity to collaborate with HUD on these profiles," said the Census Bureau's Arthur Cresce, Jr., Assistant Division Chief for Housing Characteristics.
 "Analysts in government and business study the nation's housing very closely and the AHS yields a wealth of information that can be used by professionals in nearly every field for planning, decision-making, and market research."

-Some highlights for the San Francisco area include:
+Some highlights for the Fort Worth area include:

-The American Housing Survey coverage of the San Francisco-San Mateo-Redwood City, Calif., metro division matches the 2009 Office of Management and Budget definition.
+The American Housing Survey coverage of the Fort Worth-Arlington, Texas, metro division matches the 2009 Office of Management and Budget definition.